Advanced authorization plugin

 This project contains a complete example of a Web services integrating with Orthanc Explorer 2 to implement user level permissions and sharing of single studies.

-This sample also shows how to implement all routes that the webservice might provide:
+This sample also shows how to implement the 4 routes that the webservice might provide.

 Integration with the Orthanc Explorer

-Starting from Orthanc 1.5.8, you can pass authorization tokens in the url search params when opening the Orthanc explorer i.e. http://localhost:8042/app/explorer.html?token=1234.
+Starting from Orthanc 1.5.8, you can pass authorization tokens in the url search params when opening the Orthanc explorer, i.e. http://localhost:8042/app/explorer.html?token=1234.
 This token will be included as an HTTP header in every request sent to the Orthanc Rest API.
-It will also be included in the url search params when opening the Orthanc or Osimis viewer.
+It will also be included in the URL search params when opening the Orthanc or Osimis Web viewer.

 Only 3 tokens name will be recognized and forwarded: token, auth-token and authorization.